eblais/cs365notes/_posts/2024-01-15-recursion.md

 _Can you design a Turing machine $$Q$$ that prints out its own encoding $$\left< Q \right>$$ on the tape and then halts?_

 A program that prints out its own source code is known as a _Quine_.
-This challenge asks you to design a Quine with Turing machines.
+Here's an example of a Quine written in Python:

+    s = 's = %r\nprint(s %% s)'
+    print(s % s)

-We will see that this is indeed possible with the help of the _Recursion Theorem_.
+We will see that it is also possible to design Quines with Turing machines with the help of the _Recursion Theorem_.
 And we will see that the Recursion Theorem is also a powerful tool in establishing the limitations of Turing machines.